 Collecting feedback at an early stage was also recommended by Cengiz Duelger, VP of the Digital Performance Hub at Sky.
 His master plan for testing new campaigns includes the validation of ideas prior to diving into the actual research design.
 His team combines different methods to gather insights into their audience’s perceptions and needs, including the analysis of digital data, classic surveys, and direct exchanges.

 Cengiz underlined the importance of qualitative data to make sure you’re understanding the reasons behind behavioral patterns.
 Thanks to remote user research, his team is able to draw solid conclusions rather than guessing.
-While qualitative research used to involve heavy costs and a time-consuming setup and evaluation process, modern days human insights can be quickly gathered through chat protocols or video calls and conferences.
+While qualitative research used to involve high costs and a time-consuming setup and evaluation process, modern day human insights can be quickly gathered through chat protocols or video calls and conferences.

 Despite advanced AI technology and data analytics, emotional connections are best explained by the person who is feeling them.
 E-Commerce Expo was a great opportunity to remind us that, even in a more and more digitalized world, human beings are still at the origin of any digital interaction.